edgelesssys/constellation/terraform-provider-constellation/docs/data-sources/attestation.md

 page_title: "constellation_attestation Data Source - constellation"
 subcategory: ""
 description: |-
   The data source to fetch measurements from a configured cloud provider and image.
+The output attribute 'attestation' contains all the information needed for the constellation_cluster resource.
+To provide your own attestation config for a cluster, you don't need this data source and can directly provide the attestation object in the cluster resource.
 ---

 # constellation_attestation (Data Source)

 The data source to fetch measurements from a configured cloud provider and image.
+The output attribute 'attestation' contains all the information needed for the `constellation_cluster` resource.
+To provide your own attestation config for a cluster, you don't need this data source and can directly provide the attestation object in the cluster resource.

 ## Example Usage